 We departed Kashan enroute to Isfahan with Hossien, a taxi driver who throughout the day, morphed into a really interesting guide.
 He’s a family man; his wife doesn’t work outside the house and together they have two children, a son aged 8 and a daughter 3.
 He laughed when I asked if his 3 year old was a good girl.
 ‘She talk, talk, talk,’ was his response.
 Those with little girls will understand!
 His lovely wife had prepared tea and sweets for all of us.
 Hossien is one of many Iranians who are staking their future on a growing tourist industry.

-We’ve seen the tourist buses here in Kashan.
-They travel enroute from Tehran to Isfahan, stopping for a couple of hours in Kashan.
+We’ve seen the tourist buses in Kashan.
+They travel from Tehran to Isfahan, stopping for a couple of hours in Kashan.
 The buses are loaded with Germans, French and Dutch.
-In addition, bus tours cater for Americans (not many), Canadians and British who are not allowed to travel around Iran independently; it is mandatory that they travel with a guide.
+In addition, there are bus tours for Americans (not many), Canadians and British who are not allowed to travel around Iran independently; it is mandatory that they travel with a guide.

 Our first stop on the road from Kashan to Isfahan was the much talked about UNESCO listed Persian or Bagh-e Fin Gardens.
 This beautiful, cool garden designed in the 16th century is awash with narrow rectangular pools and fountains which are fed by natural springs.
 Cedar trees abound.
 There’s some unpleasant history associated with the gardens though, since this is the place where an Iranian Prime Minister was imprisoned and murdered (in the hammam no less) in 1851.